Syria's Assad wins warm welcome at Arab summit after years of isolation | Politics

 Then U.S. President Donald Trump branded an "animal" for using chemical weapons in 2018 - a weapon he consistently denied using.
 Assad rarely left Syria after the war began, going only to Iran and Russia until 2022, when he visited the United Arab Emirates - his first trip to an Arab country since 2011.
 Salem Al-Meslit, a prominent figure in the Syrian political opposition to Assad, wrote on Twitter that his attendance was a "free reward for a war criminal".

 Assad's return to the Arab fold is part of a wider trend in the Middle East where adversaries have been taking steps to mend ties strained by years of conflict and rivalry.
-(Additional reporting by Simon Lewis in Washington; Writing by Michael Georgy and Maha El Dahan; Editing by Simon Cameron-Moore, Alex Richardson, William Maclean)
+(Additional reporting by Simon Lewis in Washington; Writing by Michael Georgy, Maha El Dahan and Tom Perry; Editing by Simon Cameron-Moore, Alex Richardson, William Maclean)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)